sthaid/proj_neutron/README.txt

                 |                 is then zeroed in preparation for analyzing the next second of
                 |                 ADC data.
                 v
-        publish()                 main.c: This routine appends the pulse_count data input, to the data array that is defined in main.c
+        publish()                 main.c: This routine appends the pulse_count input data, to the data array that is defined in main.c
 - Uses the curses library to draw a plot of CPM vs time, or CPM vs histogram bucket.
 - When in Live Mode, the live_mode_write_data_thread monitors for newly published pulse_count_t